Banff, Alberta: Transportation

-Many bus stops along the routes have screens that tell exactly how many minutes before the next two buses arrive.
-In December 2012, the bus system was expanded to include the Route 3 hourly service between Banff and Canmore.
+Many bus stops along the routes have screens that tell passengers exactly how many minutes before the next two buses arrive.
+In December 2012, the bus system was expanded to include the hourly Route 3 service between Banff and Canmore.

+As of January 2024, Roam Transit offers 10 routes, the majority serving destinations within Banff or to national park locations nearby.
+In addition, Roam also offers two routes to Lake Louise, as well as a local service route within Canmore.

+The railway came to Banff when the Canadian Pacific Railway (CPR) line from Calgary opened in 1883.
+The current station building was opened by the CPR in 1910, and was declared a heritage railway station by the Canadian federal government in 1991.

-Via Rail's long-distance trains no longer serve Banff, but the Banff railway station remains in use by the Rocky Mountaineer and Royal Canadian Pacific tour trains.
+Via Rail long-distance trains no longer serve Banff, but the railway station remains in use by the Rocky Mountaineer and Royal Canadian Pacific tour trains.

 The nearest airport to Banff with major service is the Calgary International Airport in Calgary.

 Health care

 Acute health care is provided at the Banff – Mineral Springs Hospital.